Buddytheelff/webmapping/Chapter05/readme.md

 Congratulations on making your first interactive web map with Leaflet last chapter!
 Chapter 5 continues to build on Chapter 4 by introducing Leaflet interaction operators.
 Chapter 5 includes four lessons and ends with Activity 6 requiring you to implement _pan_, _zoom_, _retrieve_, and _sequence_ on scaled proportional symbols.

-*   In Lesson 1, we introduce pseudocoding in support of scaling your proportional point symbols to your spatiotemporal dataset.
+*   In Lesson 1, we introduce pseudocoding in support of scaling the proportional point symbols to the spatiotemporal dataset.
 *   In Lesson 2, we introduce the _pan_, _zoom_, and _retrieve_ operators that are well-supported in Leaflet.
-*   In Lesson 3, we describe the more involved process for implementing the _sequence_ controls to view your spatiotemporal data.
+*   In Lesson 3, we describe the more involved process for implementing the _sequence_ controls to view the spatiotemporal data.
 *   In Lesson 4, we provide some background for implementing the remaining interaction operators introduced in class in a Leaflet slippy map.
 This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are included in the Activity 6.
 However, we encourage you to return to this lesson as you develop more complex interactive maps.

 After this chapter, you should be able to:

-*   Create proportional symbols on your Leaflet map based on your spatiotemporal data
+*   Create proportional symbols on your Leaflet map based on the spatiotemporal data
 *   Implement _pan_, _zoom_, and _retrieve_ with styled popups
-*   _Sequence_ through your spatiotemporal data with step and slider UI controls
+*   _Sequence_ through the spatiotemporal data with step and slider UI controls

 Lesson 1: Making Leaflet Layers Dynamic
 ---------------------------------------

 ### I. Pseudocoding

-For Activity 5, you used the Leaflet `pointToLayer` function to convert the point features in your custom GeoJSON file into circle markers placed atop a slippy basemap of your choice.
-While this code uses the _spatial_ data in your GeoJSON, it does not yet utilize the _temporal_ sequence of _attributes_ you collected for your Leaflet map.
+For Activity 5, you used the Leaflet `pointToLayer` function to convert the point features in the GeoJSON file into circle markers placed atop a slippy basemap.
+While this code uses the _spatial_ data in GeoJSON, it does not yet utilize the _temporal_ sequence of _attributes_ for the Leaflet map.

-The next step in developing your Leaflet map is to scale dynamically the radius of those circle markers based on your GeoJSON file, turning them into proportional symbols that represent the attribute data through the visual variable size.
-Although we continue to work with the _MegaCities.geojson_ dataset in the following examples, you should apply these instructions to your own dataset.
+The next step in developing the Leaflet map is to scale dynamically the radius of those circle markers based on `MegaCities.geojson` file, turning them into proportional symbols that represent the attribute data through the visual variable size.

 Before starting on the proportional symbols, take a second to think through the task at hand. ***Pseudocoding*** describes the higher-level outlining of computational steps necessary to perform the task.
 Pseudocoding before coding clarifies the logic behind potential coding solutions, breaking down big, abstract problems into small, manageable pieces.
 You then can use the console to confirm that your code is "working" at each of these smaller stages to reduce unexpected bugs.
 Example 1.1 provides one possible pseudocoding outline for implementing proportional symbols; as with all programming, there always are a number of sometimes equally viable pseudocoded solutions for achieving a goal.